bbatsov/blog/_posts/2011-04-27-programming-languages-worth-learning.markdown

 #Ruby
 ---
 A pure object oriented dynamic scripting language with a very nice support for metaprogramming.
-Has versions written in Java(JRuby) and .Net(IronRuby) which makes it easy to integrate it with any software for those popular platforms.
+It has versions written in Java (JRuby) and .Net (IronRuby) which makes it easy to integrate it with any software for those popular platforms.
 The language became popular with the rise of the Ruby on Rails web framework, but it has many potential applications that don't involve RoR or web development.